spxcepvnk/tracks/README.md

 ## How to Download

 Deprecated.
 I no longer have time to maintain torrent releases.
-See [Direct Download](https://github.com/spxcepvnk/tracks#direct-downloads-no-torrent-files) section.
+See [Support My Work](https://github.com/spxcepvnk/tracks#support-my-work) section.

 1. ~~Make sure you have a torrent client installed (like [qBittorrent](https://www.qbittorrent.org), [uTorrent](https://www.utorrent.com), etc.)~~
 2. ~~Click on the .torrent file link to download it~~
 3. ~~Open the file with your torrent client to start downloading the music~~

 ~~You can download the .torrent files also from [PandaCD](https://pandacd.io/artist/1048-spxcepvnk/)~~

-## Direct Downloads (no .torrent files)

-You can download MP3 files directly from my [fidbak.audio](https://fidbak.audio/spxcepvnk/player/44b1436bdaf4/8461dfd485e7)

 ## Support My Work